Connect with others who understand.

 Vasovagal Syncope

-Vasovagal syncope, the most common cause of fainting, happens when the nerves connected to your cardiovascular system misfire or send inappropriate signals.
+Vasovagal syncope, the most common cause of fainting in the general population, happens when the nerves connected to your cardiovascular system misfire or send inappropriate signals.
 This can cause your blood vessels to widen and your blood pressure to drop.
 Sometimes, you may pass out.

-People with MS might experience vasovagal syncope as a related symptom.
-A tilt table test, used to evaluate autonomic dysregulation, may trigger vasovagal syncope in people with MS. Sasovagal syncope is more common in people in MS remission, while POTS is more common during relapse.
+People with MS might experience vasovagal syncope as a concomitant symptom, even unrelated to MS. A tilt table test, used to evaluate autonomic dysregulation, may trigger vasovagal syncope in people with MS. Vasovagal syncope may be more common in people in MS remission, with POTS being more common during relapse, though the evidence to support this isn’t very strong.

 Epileptic Seizures

-Epilepsy is a bit more common in people with MS than it is in the general population.
-Researchers are not sure why MS is linked with epilepsy and seizures.
-However, it is likely related to the different ways demyelination caused by MS affects the brain.
+Epilepsy is only slightly more common in people with MS than it is in the general population.
+Researchers aren’t sure why MS is linked with epilepsy and seizures.
+However, it’s likely related to the different ways demyelination caused by MS affects the brain.

 Multiple types of seizures are possible in people living with MS and epilepsy.
 Though not all seizures lead to blacking out, some can cause total loss of consciousness.